8 Best Homeowners Insurance Companies in Maryland of 2025

 So, the location of your home can determine your premium because certain Maryland neighborhoods are inherently safer than others.

-If you live in a neighborhood known for being safe and near a fire hydrant or a fire department, you’ll pay less.
+You'll pay less if you live in a neighborhood known for being safe and near a fire hydrant or fire department.

-Your insurer will take this into consideration because your unsafe neighborhood heightens the chances that you'll need funds to cover any damage.
+Your insurer will consider this because your unsafe neighborhood heightens the chances that you'll need funds to cover any damage.

 Credit History